Narayan Seva Sansthan Transforms Lives of over a Thousand Differently-abled Individuals in Kenya, Applauded by the High Commission of India - www.lokmattimes.com

 Narayan Seva Sansthan Transforms Lives of over a Thousand Differently-abled Individuals in Kenya, Applauded by the High Commission of India

-PNN New Delhi [India], September 26: Narayan Seva Sansthan, based in Udaipur, Rajasthan, which has been providing free services ...
+New Delhi (India), September 27: Narayan Seva Sansthan, based in Udaipur, Rajasthan, which has been providing free services in ...

 He said that in the same sequence, Narayan Seva Sansthan has conducted camps in six locations in Kenya, including Nairobi, Meru, Mombasa, and others, where over 600 differently-abled individuals have been assessed for limb fitting.
 In the coming days, they will receive artificial limbs.
 Additionally, the Sansthan has also organized artificial limb fitment camps in Nairobi and Meru.
 In this, nearly 400 people were provided with modern Narayan limbs, along with training to walk by our skilled doctors and technical team.